The Nation: Finances

 Print ad pages declined by 5% from 2009 to 2010, while digital advertising rose 32.8% from 2009 to 2010.
 Advertising accounts for 10% of total revenue for the magazine, while circulation totals 60%.
 The Nation has lost money in all but three or four years of operation and is sustained in part by a group of more than 30,000 donors called Nation Associates, who donate funds to the periodical above and beyond their annual subscription fees.
 This program accounts for 30% of the total revenue for the magazine.
 An annual cruise also generates $200,000 for the magazine.
 Since late 2012, the Nation Associates program has been called Nation Builders.

+In 2023, the magazine had approximately 91,000 subscribers, roughly 80% of whom pay for the print magazine.
+Adding sales from newsstands, The Nation had a total circulation of 96,000 copies per issue in 2021, earning the majority of its revenue from subscriptions and donations, rather than print advertising.

 Poetry

-Since its creation, The Nation has published significant works of American poetry,Grace Schulman, The Nation Magazine Betrays a Poet — and Itself, New York Times (August 6, 2018). including works by Hart Crane, Eli Siegel, Elizabeth Bishop, and Adrienne Rich, as well as W.S.
-Merwin, Pablo Neruda, Denise Levertov, and Derek Walcott.
+Since its creation, The Nation has published significant works of American poetry, including works by Hart Crane, Eli Siegel, Elizabeth Bishop, and Adrienne Rich, as well as W. S. Merwin, Pablo Neruda, Denise Levertov, and Derek Walcott.

 In 2018, the magazine published a poem entitled "How-To" by Anders Carlson-Wee which was written in the voice of a homeless man and used black vernacular.
 This led to criticism from writers such as Roxane Gay because Carlson-Wee is white.
 The Nation's two poetry editors, Stephanie Burt and Carmen Giménez Smith, issued an apology for publishing the poem, the first such action ever taken by the magazine.
 The apology itself became an object of criticism also.
 Poet and Nation columnist Katha Pollitt called the apology "craven" and likened it to a letter written from "a reeducation camp".
 Grace Schulman, The Nation's poetry editor from 1971 to 2006, wrote that the apology represented a disturbing departure from the magazine's traditionally broad conception of artistic freedom.